-Over 5,000 square feet of pollution-generating surface (POIS) will be added as part of these improvements; therefore, water quality treatment will be provided.
+Over 5,000 square feet of pollution-generating surface (PGIS) will be added as part of these improvements; therefore, water quality treatment will be provided.

-StormFilters were sized using the peak 15-minute flow rate from WWHM and the DOE GULD standard specification of 7.5 gpm per 18" cartridge.
-Pollution generating surfaces from the proposed Shaw Rd E driveway, portions of the road widening of Pkoneer, and existing road surface that isn't currently treated will be directed to the StormFilter.
+A StormFilter was sized using the peak 15-minute flow rate from WWHM and the DOE GULD standard specification of 7.5 gpm per 18" cartridge.
+Pollution generating surfaces from the proposed Shaw Rd E driveway and existing road surface that isn't currently treated will be directed to the StormFilter.

-The Biofiltration Swale was sized using the water quality flow rate from WWHM and the 2019 SWMMWW.
-Pollution generating surfaces from the proposed E Pioneer driveway, portions of the road widening, and existing road surface that isn't currently treated will be directed to the bioswale.
+The CAVFS were sized using WWHM and the 2019 SWMMWW.
+Pollution generating surfaces from the proposed E Pioneer driveway, portions of the road widening, and existing road surface that isn't currently treated will be directed to the CAVFS.